Having a hard time getting connected?

 Small Groups are a place where we can ask questions and speak into each other’s lives.
 In this, we see the Body of Christ come to life as Small Groups explore truth and grace together.

-Small Groups make it easy for relational oriented disciple-making.
+Small Groups make it easy for relationally-oriented disciple-making.
 It is much easier to invite someone to a home for a BBQ than it is to a function at a church building.
 When a group becomes organized in its efforts to reach the needs of the surrounding neighborhood, disciple-making opportunities become normal occurrences.

 Small Groups help the church become united.
 As a church body, we are in this together, so when Small Groups are organized, the church is able to make a profound difference in its surrounding community.